CNES/demcompare/docs/source/developer_guide/dev_tutorials/tuto_new_coregistration.rst

                 adapting_factor=self.adapting_factor,
             )

-Where the *adapting_factor* is the automatically computed factor be considered if the coregistration has been performed at a resolution different from the original **sec** resolution (if the *sampling_source* parameter was set to *ref* (see :ref:`coregistration`).
+The *adapting_factor* shows if the coregistration has been performed at a resolution different from the original **sec** resolution (if the *sampling_source* parameter was set to *ref* (see :ref:`coregistration`).